Oh Baby! Pregnancy, Maternity, and Child Care Leave in Japan

 View this post on Instagram

-I was able to get my daughter into daycare (Note: it’s really hard for babies 0-1 years old to get into daycare because of the teacher:baby ratio and the overall shortage of daycare across Japan).
+I was lucky— it’s difficult for babies 0-1 years old to get into daycare because of the teacher:baby ratio and the overall shortage of daycare across Japan.

 View this post on Instagram